In 2006 a new product emerged in the printing sector – ‘PDQ’.

 - Clicking on a product and editing the specification (if needed)

-- Collecting supplier pricing instantly and identifying the best value printer in the marketplace
+- Collecting live supplier pricing automatically and identifying the best value printer in the marketplace

 - Making an informed supplier choice based upon price, performance, delivery and quality